Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 Unfortunately, there is no changing room at Kerosene Creek.
 Most visitors will change down by the river.

-There is a drop toilet in the carp park but it’s really not the most pleasant for changing.
+The car park has a drop toilet, but it’s really not the most pleasant for changing.

 Is it safe to swim in Kerosene Creek?

 The other thing to be aware of is broken glass.
 It’s a popular hangout for teenagers, and there’s sometimes broken beer bottles or glass on the ground.
-Make sure you’re wearing sensible shoes and not walking to the river in bare feet.
+Ensure you’re wearing sensible shoes and not walking to the river barefoot.

 In the past, there have been reports of break-ins at Kerosene Creek.
-Criminals wait for drivers to leave their cars and will break-in.
-To avoid this, it’s advised not to leave valuables in cars.
+Criminals wait for drivers to leave their cars and will break in.
+To avoid this, it’s advised not to leave valuables in vehicles.
 Consider taking a dry bag to keep your valuables in.

 Tips for visiting Kerosene Creek